halocore099/Tierlist-bot/docs/WORKFLOW.md

 3. **Confirmation**: When queue reopens, you have 5 minutes to confirm you're still active
 4. **Rate limiting**: Can't spam buttons (1 second cooldown for most buttons, 5 seconds for "Still Active")
 5. **Queue order**: Confirmed users → New users
+6. **Cooldown**: After a tester submits your ticket, you'll be on cooldown and cannot rejoin the waitlist until it expires

 ---